easytarget/MoonPhase-Pebble/README.md

-A Pebble Face to show phases of the moon by drawwing a dithered bitmap with the phase masked over that,
+A Pebble Face to show phases of the moon by drawing a dithered bitmap with the phase masked over that,

 ToDo:
 +Dont redraw Date every minute (select action on clock tick type)